DISN: Deep Implicit Surface Network for High-quality Single-view 3D Reconstruction

 Given an image of an object, our goal is to reconstruct a 3D shape that captures both the overall structure and fine-grained details of the object.
 We consider modeling a 3D shape as a signed distance function (SDF).
-As illustrated in Figure~\ref{fig:sdf}, SDF is a continuous function that maps a given spatial point $\mathbf{p} = (x, y, z) \in \mathbb{R}^3$ to a real value $s \in \mathbb{R}$: $s = SDF(\mathbf{p}).$ The absolute value of $s$ indicates the distance of the point to the surface, while the sign of $s$ represents if the point is inside or outside the surface.
+As illustrated in Figure~\ref{fig:sdf}, SDF is a continuous function that maps a given spatial point $\mathbf{p} = (x, y, z) \in \mathbb{R}^3$ to a real value $s \in \mathbb{R}$: $s = SDF(\mathbf{p}).$ Instead of more common 3D representations such as depth \cite{zhong2019deep}, the absolute value of $s$ indicates the distance of the point to the surface, while the sign of $s$ represents if the point is inside or outside the surface.
 An iso-surface $\mathcal{S}_0 = \{\mathbf{p}|SDF(\mathbf{p}) = 0\}$ implicitly represents the underlying 3D shape.

 In this paper, we use a feed-forward deep neural network, Deep Implicit Surface Network (DISN), to predict the SDF from an input image.
 DISN takes a single image as input and predicts the SDF value for any given point.
 Unlike the 3D CNN methods~\cite{3depn} which generate a volumetric grid with fixed resolution, DISN produces a continuous field with arbitrary resolution.
 Moreover, we introduce a local feature extraction method to improve recovery of shape details.